LEEYJ1021/opssat-ad-detection-causal/README.md

 | diff vs. diff² | anomalous | 161 | diff 7.5% / diff² **92.5%** |
 | diff vs. diff² | normal | 211 | diff **64.5%** / diff² 35.5% |

 *Reporting note on diff vs. diff².* Table 10 gives sign fractions (diff² first in 92.5% of anomalous pairs) while Table 9 gives a signed-rank test on the same comparison (n.s.).
 The two statistics weight pairs differently: the sign fraction ignores lag magnitude, while the signed-rank test weights by it, and the cross-correlation analysis (§3.4) finds no anomalous-vs-normal difference in lag distribution.
 We draw **no** claim from the diff-vs-diff² ordering and report both rows descriptively.
-The reversal pattern in the `level` rows does not replicate in SMAP/MSL or SMD (Table 13).
+The reversal pattern in the `level` rows does not replicate in SMAP/MSL or SMD (Table 13, Fig. 7).

 <!-- VERIFY before submission: reconcile Table 9 (diff vs diff², n=161, Wilcoxon p=0.368) with Table 10 (diff² first in 92.5% of the same 161 pairs).
 Check tie handling and the definition of the sign fraction in temporal_precedence*.csv, and replace the reporting note above with the confirmed explanation. -->